artem-ogre/CDT/docs/README.md

 - Points exactly on the edges
 - Exactly overlapping edges
-- Resolving intersecting edges by adding points at the intersections (with `CDT::IntersectingConstraintEdges::Resolve`)
+- Resolving intersecting edges by adding points at the intersections (with `CDT::IntersectingConstraintEdges::TryResolve`)

 <a name="online-documentation"></a>